Film: Dalya's Other Country

 Hima: Protecting the Environment in the Middle East

-On January 30th, Dr Gary Nabhan, presented a talk about eh protecting the environment in the Middle East as part of his week long visit to the Khayrallah Center and it’s archive.
+Dr Gary Nabhan, presented a talk about eh protecting the environment in the Middle East as part of his week long visit to the Khayrallah Center and it’s archive.

 Breaking Taboo: How Art is Changing in the Middle East